-COVID-19 vaccinations are being administered across the country in a phased rollout.
-Eligibility for the vaccine is changing week-by-week, state-by-state and county-by-county, leading to a growing population of those who have received the vaccine.
+COVID-19 vaccinations are being administered across the country, leading to a growing population of those who have received the vaccine.

 Have questions about the COVID-19 vaccine and who is eligible?